LleeMcD/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

 ## Results
+Two conclusions that can be drawn about outcomes based on launch date are as follows:

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+- What can you conclude about the Oucomes based on Goals?

 - What are some limitations of this dataset?